mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 }
 ```

 Note that in addition to the instruction (`instruction`) and response (`output`), it also includes an additional `input` field.
 This field is present only for 40% of the data points, and allows for optional context or input for the task.
 In turn, this additional field enables the model to also take user-described context into account beyond the core instruction.
-To pass each point to a model, it is formatted into a coherent sentence like:
+To pass each point to a model, it needs to be formatted into a coherent sentence like:

 ```
 Below is an instruction that describes a task.